isomerpages/mof-vital/media-library/publications/_posts/2022-04-04-post-Blog post by UiPath: Serving the public better with smart robots.md

 	David Burrows, Public Sector Industries Leader, UiPath
 </div>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-Automation is a key enabler towards <a href="https://www.uipath.com/blog/digital-transformation">digital transformation</a>.
+Automation is a key enabler towards digital transformation.
 By leveraging automation, public sector employees can increase their bandwidth for more meaningful efforts, Burrows added.
 For example, employee efforts that strengthen trust between the people and the government.
 </p>
 <p style="font-size: 30px;color:#a91932;text-align:justify;">
 Automation strengthens organizational resilience
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-	<a href="https://www.uipath.com/resources/covid-automations">During the pandemic</a>, public agencies around the world have scrambled to cope with citizen requests like the influx of calls at contact centers.
+	During the pandemic, public agencies around the world have scrambled to cope with citizen requests like the influx of calls at contact centers.
 This has led to frustrated citizens and low morale among employees.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 UiPath assisted public sector agencies in setting up virtual contact centers.
 With software robots, agencies are capable of providing round-the-clock assistance.
 And robots can deliver personalized replies to many inquiries.